 Ask yourself: Where are you getting stuck?
 Looking at how far you are getting into the application process can offer key insights into what you need to work on.

 You aren’t getting any preliminary interviews:

 - Are your application materials employer-ready?
 Did you leave the wrong company name or details in your cover letter?
 Are their grammatical errors on your résumé?
-Come to the CCD for a walk in résumé or cover letter critique or call to schedule an appointment.
+Come to the Center for Career Development for a walk in résumé or cover letter critique or call to schedule an appointment.

 - Do you have the skills the employers are searching for?
 Compare your application materials to the job posting and ask yourself if you are a strong candidate for the role.
 If yes, do your materials make this clear?
 If not, work with a Career Consultant on ways to expand your skillset for your field.

 - Do you know what you’re searching for?
 If you are sending out hundreds of generic applications to everything you find online, it might make sense to discuss restructuring your job search and find more effective strategies with a Career Consultant.

 - Have you done a practice interview?
 Doing a Practice interview can help make sure you are articulating your strengths, following proper interview etiquette, and not making any interview faux pas.
 Schedule a practice interview.

 - Are you sending thank you notes?
 While some employers might let a missing thank you note or email slide, many companies place high value on following professional etiquette.
 Use our Résumé and Professional Writing Guide to help develop your thank you notes.

 You aren’t getting an offer after multiple rounds of interviews: